JahagirdarAmey/KubernetesNotes/practice/practice.md

 </details>

-<details>What images are used in the new 'webapp' pod?
-You must look at all the pods in detail to figure this out<summary></summary>
+<details><summary>What images are used in the new 'webapp' pod?
+You must look at all the pods in detail to figure this out</summary>

 ```yaml
 kubectl describe pod webapp